Organize fields into reusable, configurable forms that can be easily assigned to programs, rentals, and other workflows.

 For example, if you add a section titled “The fine print” and add a description, the title and description will appear on the Registration page when viewed by the guest.

-Next, you can drag and drop questions already on your form into the new section.
-You could also add new questions to this section.
+Next, you can drag and drop fields already on your form into the new section.
+You could also add new fields to this section.

-Here’s what your sample form looks like after you moved questions into the new section.
+Here’s what your sample form looks like after you moved fields into the new section.

 You can remove the section header if you wish by clicking Ⓧ.
-This will remove the section header, but will not remove questions that were in that section.
-Questions that were in the section will be automatically relocated to the section directly above.
+This will remove the section header, but will not remove fields that were in that section.
+Fields that were in the section will be automatically relocated to the section directly above.

 You may drag and drop a section to relocate it on the form.
-When you relocate a section, all questions within that section are moved with it.
+When you relocate a section, all fields within that section are moved with it.

 Types of forms